rpajaziti/microservices-transactional-example/README.md

 Swagger UI is available at `http://localhost:8081/swagger-ui.html`

-### Example: top up a wallet
+### Top up a wallet

-Top up a wallet first — placing an order will fail if the user has no wallet with sufficient balance.
+You need to top up a wallet before placing an order — otherwise the order will fail because the user has no balance.

 ```bash
 curl -X POST http://localhost:8081/api/wallets/top-up \